aws/aws-cdk/packages/@aws-cdk/pipelines/ORIGINAL_API.md

 #### Manual approvals

-For example, specifying a manual approval before a stage can deploy in the following old API:
+For example, specifying a manual approval on a stage deployment in old API:

 ```ts
 const stage = pipeline.addApplicationStage(...);
 stage.addAction(new ManualApprovalAction({